 After lunch, we had time to kill before our helicopter transport.
 Johnny and a few others just hung out at the restaurant (we pretty much had it all to ourselves), taking pictures of the river, while I ventured out into the streets like a Lonely Planeteer.
 I had to buy some souvenir gifts for people back home anyway.
 I ended up getting T-shirts for my parents, and finally one of those bamboo pan flutes that all the Andean music bands have.
 I haggled a bit, but not too much because I really wasn't in the mood and time was of the essence.
 We all regrouped back at the restaurant after half an hour and then trekked down the train tracks out of town like in Stand By Me.
-On the way, we were hounded by vendors walking around with dozens of neck- would only laces on their arms, trying to make a sale.
+On the way, we were hounded by vendors walking around with dozens of necklaces on their arms, trying to make a sale.

-I never rode in a helicopter back to Cuzco. before, and suddenly I was at the hel-We finally got iport at the edge of town, near the to see the river.
+I never rode in a helicopter before, and suddenly I was at the heliport at the edge of town, near the river.
 HeliCusco was the commercial helicopter service that we were to take back to Cuzco.
 The loitering track vendors eventually caught up with us, and we had to fend them off while waiting to board.
 We eventually got on board, leaving the overpriced necklaces at the gate, and put on our ear protectors.
-Then, the motors started spinning loudly, and before we knew it, we were lifted up into the loud elevator.
+Then, the motors started spinning loudly, and before we knew it, we were lifted up into the air.
+It felt like a loud elevator.

-was the way the sun gods of the Incas saw the landscape, with the beautiful Andean mountains and their white snowy hats reaching up to the heavens, fluffy cottony clouds floating around as if each one represented someone's lofty dreams, agricultural fields of different colors that resembled a patchwork quilt.
+The view of the Andes was spectacular at that altitude.
+It took us four days to get to Machu Picchu on foot, and it would only take 25 minutes to get back to Cuzco.
+We finally got to see the Andes from above.
+I reckoned this was the way the sun gods of the Incas saw the landscape, with the beautiful Andean mountains and their white snowy hats reaching up to the heavens, fluffy cottony clouds floating around as if each one represented someone's lofty dreams, agricultural fields of different colors that resembled a patchwork quilt.
 I couldn't imagine it looked much different from the Incans' times, except for maybe the addition of the chopper I was riding in, and withtout the hundreds of Spanish conquistadors running amuck.